matthew-hale/pwsh-GC/README.md

 # pwsh-GC
 A collection of Powershell Core functions and scripts for GuardiCore Centra administration and management.

+## Project status

+This project has been abandoned for the time being.
+As I no longer work for a company that uses GuardiCore, I don't have any access to a GuardiCore instance with which to develop this API wrapper.
+Feel free to fork and continue work on it if you wish.

 ## Roadmap
 + Complete help files & pester tests
 + Implement Windows PowerShell compatibility (if possible without significant issue)